Geet-S/reminder-app/README.md

-# reminder-app
-Simple reminder app I made loooooonggg ago (kept for memories)
+Just a basic reminder app with a few extra functions